ASTEROID ASTROLOGY

 Calculate All Four at Once

 The master asteroid calculator returns Eros, Psyche, Aphrodite, and Amor together with their signs, degrees, and houses.
-Amor is one of the four optional asteroids you can enable alongside the default eight.
+Use the results as prompts, then compare them with Venus, Mars, the Moon, Saturn, and Juno.

 Open Master Asteroid CalculatorLove Asteroid Questions